kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 Kora's narrower design reduces that burden.

-## Documentation Can Focus on Concepts Instead of Compatibility History
+## Documentation Can Focus on Concepts Instead of Compatibility History { #documentation-can-focus }

 A younger, focused framework can write: